Grigori Aleksandrov: Marriages

 The second marriage to Lyubov Orlova, from 1934 to 1975 (her death).
 In June 1941, she adopted Douglas, after his mother's death.
-According to Orlova-Aleksandrov's archive owner, Jewish lawyer Aleksander Dobrovinsky: "Many argued there was no relationship between Orlova and Aleksandrov.
+According to Orlova-Aleksandrov's archive owner, Jewish lawyer Aleksandr Dobrovinsky: "Many argued there was no relationship between Orlova and Aleksandrov.
 But they were, however, very strange.
 They never spoke to each other at all.
 These people, who have lived with each other for dozens of years, never said a single word to each other!
 They corresponded.
 We have tons of these notes in our office.
 Lyubov Petrovna insisted on this method of communication.
 Of course, in public, at a party, they talked, but in private it was only in writing.
 Klavdiya Shulzhenko, knowing about this, dedicated to them her romance "Don't Talk About Love".
 Why is that?
 Because Orlova did not want her husband to confess to her about his previous relationship.
 And she agreed with him that they are playing such a game, they didn't talk as a joke.
 Since Jolly Fellows, he had to prove to her his love, and he did it as he liked but not in words.
 Why words when you can explain yourself on the screen?
 Of course, there were sexual relations between them."

 Dobrovinsky also added: "And the legend about a fictitious relationship emerged due to the fact that Orlova and Aleksandrov never slept in bed together.
 And it is true.
 But we have managed to find out why.
 The director's diary contains the following entry: “Her first husband, Andrei Berzin, was almost taken out of the matrimonial bed by the Chekists with bayonets.
 This injury remained with her forever and she could not physically fall asleep with another person.
 She had to sleep alone."

 The third marriage to his son's widow Galina Krylova, from 1979 to 1983 (his death).
 Grigori Aleksandrov's mental health after the death of his second wife didn't allow him to process his son's death in 1978.
 He was sure "Douglas went to buy a loaf of bread".
 However, the documents were signed and his new widow had prevented Orlova sister's relatives from the inheritance of property.